cjddmut/Unity-2D-Platformer-Controller/README.md

 ### General ###

 **Always On Ground** - Should the motor always consider the player on the ground?
-Turn this one for top down motor control.
+Turn this on for top down motor control.
 Note, don't tell the motor to jump if this is true.

-**Environment Check Mask** - Note: **This has to be set** if 'Always On Ground' is false.
-This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).
+**Environment Check Mask** - Note: **This has to be set if 'Always On Ground' is false.** This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).

 **Ground Check Distance** - This is how far out the motor will check for the environment.